DUCATI SUPERLEGGERA V4 (2020 - on) Review

 Value vs rivalsNext up: Equipment

-At £86,000 out of the showroom and likely to be worth just as much – if not more – on the used market, the Superleggera will be forever unobtainable for the vast majority of riders.
+With a Ducati Superleggera V4 price of £86,000 out of the showroom, and it's likely to be worth just as much – if not more – on the used market, it will be forever unobtainable for the vast majority of riders.

 For those lucky enough to own such exotica though, the World Superbike-spec performance doesn’t mean ridiculously short service intervals – remaining the same as Ducati’s comparatively cheaper Panigale V4R.
 There’s a smaller service at around 7500 miles and a larger Desmo service for valve clearances at around 15,000 miles.